imagej/imagej.github.io/_pages/develop/eclipse.md

 Import the source code
 ----------------------

-1. Choose {% include bc content='File | Import'%} from the Eclipse menu
+1. Choose {% include bc path='File | Import'%} from the Eclipse menu
 2. Select "Existing Maven Projects" and click Next
 3. Browse to the folder where you cloned the project source code
 4. Click Finish